 What constitutes sexual abuse?

-As a general rule, sexual abuse is when a person in a position of power or authority intentionally takes advantage of someone else to engage them in sexual activity.
+As a general rule, an act of sexual abuse is determined to have taken place when a person in a position of power or authority intentionally takes advantage of someone else to engage them in sexual activity.

 - An adult and a child